Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 Life Round Here opens with a really complex sounding synth, that goes through abrupt changes in sound between phrases.
 Start with the 2 oscillator template and switch Oscillator A’s waveform from sawtooth to square, with the pulse-width set to 8 o’clock, creating a colourful oscillator blend.
 Set the cutoff to 2 o’clock and add a small amount of envelope modulation to the filter, with a medium decay and no sustain for a subtle plucking effect.

-Lastly, reduce the keyboard tracking (KBD) to 2 o’clock, which will change the way the filter affects high and low frequencies; reducing it will open up bass notes more compared to the higher frequency notes.
+Lastly, reduce the keyboard tracking (KBD) to 2 o’clock, which will change the way the filter affects high and low frequencies.
+Reducing it will open up bass notes more than the higher frequency notes.
 Lastly, turn on the unison mode and turn voice detune up to 21%.
 This will set all of Prophet V’s voices to double the same note, and you may need to turn down the output volume to prevent the synth from clipping!
-After programming the patch, I duplicated the track and altered some of the settings in the duplicate, such as turning off unison mode, adjusting the filter cutoff, and lessening the reverb effect.
+After programming the patch, I duplicated the track and altered some of the settings in the copy, such as turning off unison mode, adjusting the filter cutoff, and reducing the reverb effect.

 00:00